Marleyman876/reading-notes/README.md

 - Embrace challeges and consider the hard right as a way in which to build character and always give maximum effort.
 - I love criticism especially from individuals who are more experienced and in my eyes more advanced than me, if i can get feedback from other i can use that to improve drastically in my day to day journey.
 - I find inspiration in the success of others especially if I played a part their success.

+#### What is the best editor?

+Chosing the corrcet editor for the task that you are doing while coding is just as essential as a mechanic chosing the correct tool when working on a vehicle.
+By chosing the correct editor it allows for more seamless communication between tools and more effiency for the coder to get their task completed with more efficiency.
+While there may be a bunch of different tools to choose from the basic and most efficient tools should have:
++ code completion
++ syntax highlighting
++ different themes to help reduce fatige and create a comfortable environment
++ the ability to ad a wide variety of extensions.
+##### Basic helpful terminal commands
++ cd Change directory
++ ls List all the files in the directory
++ ls -l Displays a more detailed list including timestamps, file permissions and date modified.
++ ls -la displays all files
++ rm removes a file or directories
++ mkdir creates a new directory